Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

-We note some anomalies in our results: First, the conclusions for players I and II in Theorems \ref{thm:para_Rosendal} and \ref{thm:local_para_Rosendal} are asymmetric; we will see in Section \ref{sec:perf_strat} that this is necessary and these conclusions are appropriately sharp.
-Secondly, in Theorem \ref{thm:local_para_Rosendal}, we make the additional assumption, not present in Theorem \ref{thm:local_Rosendal}, that $\LH$ is strategic, while in Theorem \ref{thm:Sacks_pres}, we do not assert that being strategic is preserved.
-The former may just reflect a weakness in our method of proof, but the latter is necessary:
+We note some anomalies in our results: first, the conclusions for players I and II in Theorem \ref{thm:local_para_Rosendal} are asymmetric --- we will see in Section \ref{sec:perf_strat} that this is necessary and these conclusions are appropriately sharp.
+Second, in Theorem \ref{thm:local_para_Rosendal}, we make the additional assumption, not present in Theorem \ref{thm:local_Rosendal}, that $\mathcal{H}$ is strategic, and in Theorem \ref{thm:Sacks_pres} we do not assert that this property is preserved, only that the resulting filter in $\mathbf{V}[g]$ has the apparently weaker property of being a \emph{strong} $(p^+)$-filter (defined in Section \ref{sec:local_1d}).
+We do not know whether the assumption of ``strategic'' here can be weakened to ``strong'' in $\mathsf{ZFC}$.
+However, thanks to the anonymous referee, we show that ``strong $(p^+)$'' and ``strategic $(p^+)$'' coincide under modest large cardinal assumptions.